bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 ## Language

 Many of the changes introduced to the language and core libraries are deprecations.
-Use “Code Cleanup…” action to fix all warnings in your project automatically.
+Use  [“Code Cleanup…” action](http://blog.jetbrains.com/idea/2014/07/try-intellij-idea-14-eap-138-1283-4-with-code-cleanup-android-studio-beta-features-and-more/)  to fix all warnings in your project automatically.
 ### Annotations: New Syntax

-As we mentioned before, we decided to reserve square brackets for some more productive future uses, and make annotation syntax more familiar to Java users.
-So, since M12, we write @Foo(args) instead of [Foo(args)].
-More details can be found here (even more — in the spec document).
+As we  [mentioned before](http://blog.jetbrains.com/kotlin/2015/04/upcoming-change-syntax-for-annotations) , we decided to reserve square brackets for some more productive future uses, and make annotation syntax more familiar to Java users.
+So, since M12, we write <code>@Foo(args)</code> instead of <code>[Foo(args)]</code>.
+More details can be found  [here](http://kotlinlang.org/docs/reference/annotations.html)  (even more — in the  [spec document](https://github.com/JetBrains/kotlin/blob/spec-at-based-annotations/spec-docs/at-based-annotation-syntax.md) ).
-Note that @ is not required in most cases.
+Note that <code>@</code> is <strong>not required</strong> in most cases.
 Normally we write annotations without any escaping:

 {% raw %}
 <p></p>